"I have learned you are never too small to make a difference."

-During the Autumn Term, Year 5 will be learning about the causes and implications of Climate Change and investigating how they can undo damage that is ruining the planet.
-Climate change is here.
+During the Autumn Term, Year 5 will be learning about the causes and implications of climate change and investigating how they can undo damage that is ruining the planet.
+Climate change is here, and it is real.
 As its impact intensifies over time, it is the children and young people of today who will face the worst effects and therefore the children will learn how crucial their role is in shaping the future for generations to come.

 Each class will be themed accordingly and decorated as:

 5R (Mrs Richards)– Deforestation of the Amazon Rainforest

 5D (Miss Davies) – Sea Pollution